 While most people are very familiar with CBD (cannabidiol) due to its fast-growing popularity, it’s a misconception that CBD is the only cannabinoid used for human consumption.
 More than 100 cannabinoids isolated so far are commonly used as wellness aids, even though no other cannabinoid comes close to touching the mainstream popularity and overall versatility of CBD.

 When consumed, cannabinoids bind to the CB1 or CB2 receptor sites within the body.
 However, different cannabinoids bind to receptors differently to produce different effects.
 This is where it’s helpful to know about the differences between cannabinoids that are available for consumption.

 How Does the Body Use Cannabinoids?

 The scientific community is still learning about how cannabinoids interact with the body.
 While we know they work by binding to receptors, the true possibilities for treating different conditions aren’t yet fully known.
 What we do know is that cannabinoids can have soothing effects when they bind to receptors throughout the central nervous system.
 They even appear to change the way that cells send and process messages.
-This is why so many people seem to have great results when using cannabinoids for pain or mood issues.
+This is why so many people seem to have great results when using cannabinoids for mood issues.

 What is CBD?

 The most popular cannabinoid on the wellness market today, CBD doesn’t produce the “high” that is experienced with marijuana containing tetrahydrocannabinol (THC).
 What is CBD oil?
 CBD oil is simply a form of CBD that can be taken orally or sublingually.
 While CBD can also come in extract, capsule or edible forms, many people prefer oil because it provides a quicker absorption time with the ability to tailor dosage.